Working Holiday Visa

 - Possess reasonable funds for their maintenance, including medical expenses, during the period of initial stay in Japan;

-- Be in good health and not have a criminal record.
+- Be in good health and not have a criminal record;

-Applicants are required to submit the following:- Valid Canadian passport and a photocopy of the passport's first page (the one with your picture);
+- Valid Canadian passport and a photocopy of the passport's first page (the one with your picture);

 - Detailed itinerary of your stay in Japan;